OpenEvalProject/evals/manuscripts/elife-06508/v2/manuscript.md

 In summary, the results indicate that professional murine and human phagocytes require Perforin-2 to kill phagocytosed bacteria.
 This finding raised the question of the function of the other known bactericidal mediators in relation to Perforin-2.

-## Reactive oxygen and nitrogen species enhance the bactericidal activity of Perforin-2 but have little microbicidal activity when Perforin-2 is absent
+### Reactive oxygen and nitrogen species enhance the bactericidal activity of Perforin-2 but have little microbicidal activity when Perforin-2 is absent

 Reactive oxygen (ROS) and reactive nitrogen (RNS) species are recognized for their bactericidal activity in phagocytic cells.
 PEM activated by IFN-γ and LPS produce both families of effectors (Figure 2—figure supplement 1).
 We used the well-characterized chemical inhibitors N-acetyl-L-cysteine (NAC) and L-NG-nitroarginine methyl ester (L-NAME) to block ROS and nitric oxide (NO) respectively as Perforin-2 and ROS or Perforin-2 and RNS knockout animals are not currently available (Vazquez-Torres et al., 2000; Mantena et al., 2008; Sohn et al., 2011).

-First, we established that the addition of the inhibitors reduced levels of ROS and NO produced by activated PEMs (
+First, we established that the addition of the inhibitors reduced levels of ROS and NO produced by activated PEMs (Figure 2—figure supplement 1).
+The role of endogenous ROS and NO on cellular bactericidal activity in PEM in the presence and absence endogenous of Perforin-2 was assessed in two complementary ways.
+First, we assessed the effect of chemical inhibitors of ROS and NO on killing of intracellular wild-type S. typhimurium (Figure 2A–D).
+ROS is known to be active and produced during the first 4 hr after S. typhimurium infection in PEM (Mastroeni et al., 2000).
+In Perforin-2 deficient PEM, S. typhimurium replicated equally well regardless of ROS inhibition (Figure 2B).
+This suggests ROS had minimal influence on intracellular replication of S. typhimurium in the absence of Perforin-2.
+In contrast, with PEM that express Perforin-2, the inhibition of endogenous ROS by NAC enables S. typhimurium to replicate significantly more than mock treatment during the first 4 hr after infection, suggesting that ROS in combination with Perforin-2 helps to restrain S. typhimurium replication during this period (Figure 2A).

 ![Figure 2.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig2-v2.jpg)

 **Figure 2.:** (A–D) Wild-type S. typhimurium infection of PEMs isolated from either MPEG1 (Perforin-2) +/+ (A, C), or MPEG1 (Perforin-2) −/− mice (B, D).
 Non-filled symbols indicated MPEG1 (Perforin-2) +/+ PEMs; whereas filled symbols are MPEG1 (Perforin-2) −/− PEMs.
 Cells were incubated with NAC (blue line), NAME (green line), or mock (black line).
 To assess bacterial resistance mechanisms against these effectors, (E) SodC1 or (F) HmpA knockout S. typhimurium were used to infect MPEG1 (Perforin-2) −/− or +/+ PEMs.
 The above experiments were conducted with six biologic replicates and are representative of four independent experiments.
-Statistical analysis was performed utilizing multiple T-tests with correction for multiple comparisons using the Holm-Sidak method. *p < 0.05.DOI: http://dx.doi.org/10.7554/eLife.06508.008
+Statistical analysis was performed utilizing multiple T-tests with correction for multiple comparisons using the Holm-Sidak method. *p < 0.05.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** (A) PEM nitrite production following stimulation with LPS and IFN-γ and incubation with ROS (NAC) or NO (NAME) inhibitors as indicated.
-(B) Reactive oxygen production of PEMs after LPS or PMA stimulation with addition of indicated inhibitors.DOI: http://dx.doi.org/10.7554/eLife.06508.009
+(B) Reactive oxygen production of PEMs after LPS or PMA stimulation with addition of indicated inhibitors.

 ![Figure 2—figure supplement 2.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig2-figsupp2-v2.jpg)

-**Figure 2—figure supplement 2.:** M. smegmatis by PEM.PEMs were isolated from either (A, C) wild-type, or (B, D) Perforin-2 knockout mice. □= MPEG1 (Perforin-2) +/+ PEMs, ■= MPEG1 (Perforin-2) −/− PEMs.
+**Figure 2—figure supplement 2.:** PEMs were isolated from either (A, C) wild-type, or (B, D) Perforin-2 knockout mice. □= MPEG1 (Perforin-2) +/+ PEMs, ■= MPEG1 (Perforin-2) −/− PEMs.
 Cells were incubated with NAC (blue line), NAME (green line), or mock (black line).
 The above graphs were conducted with eight biologic replicates and are representative of three experiments.
-Statistical analysis was performed utilizing multiple T-tests with correction for multiple comparisons using the Holm-Sidak method. *p < 0.05.DOI: http://dx.doi.org/10.7554/eLife.06508.010
+Statistical analysis was performed utilizing multiple T-tests with correction for multiple comparisons using the Holm-Sidak method. *p < 0.05.

 Inhibition of endogenous NO production with L-NAME in the presence of Perforin-2 also allowed increased intracellular S. typhimurium replication beginning several hours post-infection (Figure 2C) coinciding with the known time period required for onset of NO production (see Figure 2—figure supplement 1) (Mastroeni et al., 2000).
 As with ROS, endogenous NO had little effect on S. typhimurium replication in the absence of Perforin-2 (Figure 2D).
 The results indicate that although ROS and NO contribute towards the intracellular killing of bacterial pathogens, their bactericidal activity is largely dependent upon the presence of Perforin-2.